-At present VET is offered in Years 10 - 12.
-These are School Curriculum and Standards Authority Subjects your final assessment is determined by your results in a range of set tasks.

-The table below shows the School Curriculum and Standards Authority subject and the matching VET Certificate.
-All programs enable you to complete your school subjects and/or WACE; while you complete units of competency, or a full qualification.
-These programs provide pathways to further VET qualifications or Higher Education pathways to University.
+At present VET is offered in Years 10-12.
+These are School Curriculum and Standards Authority Subjects Your final assessment is determined by your results in a range of set tasks.
+All programs enable students to complete school subjects and/or WACE, while you complete units of competency, or a full qualification.
+These programs provide pathways to further VET Qualifications or Higher Education pathways to University.

 Please Note: A minimum C grade in Mathematics & English is essential for selection in any VET Pathways Program.
 Applications will only be accepted from students with these grades or higher.
 This ensures students have every opportunity of successfully completing their course of study.
-Some students will be required to attend an interview and in some cases complete aptitude or maths tests.
+Some students will be required to attend an interview, and in some cases, complete aptitude or math tests.
 These courses are highly competitive and application will not be accepted after the close of date.

-- Students need to meet the minimum requirement to apply - Students need to complete the online application form - Attach the appropriate documentation applications will not be considered without it. - Interviews may be conducted by TAFE staff for some of the more competitive courses - Make sure that to up-load your application in plenty of time if it is electronic.
+- Students need to meet the minimum requirement of the chosen course to apply - Students need to complete the online application form - Attach the appropriate documentation applications will not be considered without it. - Interviews may be conducted by TAFE staff for some of the more competitive courses - Make sure to up-load your application in plenty of time if it is electronic.